We all know that feeling of being overwhelmed by our workload.

-Counter-intuitive as it may seem, the key to managing an excessive workload is by cutting down on the heavy workload.
+Counter-intuitive as it may seem, the key to managing an excessive workload is by cutting down.
 You can better invest your time by eliminating, subtracting, and getting rid of waste.

 In this article, we'll explore how to better manage your workload through elimination.

 The Best Way To Increase Productivity Is To Eliminate Unnecessary Tasks

 Warren Buffett is an excellent example of someone who invests their time wisely—after all, he's consistently ranked among the wealthiest people in the world.

 Mike Flint was Buffett's personal airplane pilot.
 And on one occasion, Buffett guided him through an exercise that helped him prioritize his career goals.